 It’s something I had to be very careful about.
 It’s a question of balance, like you say.
 It’s also a question of evolving the restaurant without a revolution.
 So, not changing the philosophy and the core beliefs of the family and the restaurant, but nonetheless tweaking it and adapting it for modern palates.
 Any restaurant that stagnates, that doesn’t evolve, will die.

-Any food trend you’re happy to see the back of?
+Any food trends you’re happy to see the back of?

 I suppose mousses and froths that taste of nothing.
 They seem to be on their way out, thankfully.